meshtastic/firmware/docs/software/mesh-alg.md

 - do "hop by hop" routing
 - when sending, if destnodeinfo.next_hop is zero (and no message is already waiting for an arp for that node), startRouteDiscovery() for that node.
 Queue the message in the 'waiting for arp queue' so we can send it later when then the arp completes.
 - otherwise, use next_hop and start sending a message (with ack request) towards that node.
+- Don't use broadcasts for the network pings (close open github issue)

+optimizations:

+- use a priority queue for the messages waiting to send.
+Send acks first, then routing messages, then data messages, then broadcasts?

 when we receive any packet